godalming123/tinytile/readme.md

  - Cursor pressed move off surface fix
  - Make closing one window focus the next
  - Add configuration for pointers via libinput
- - Add fullscreen windows (the current implementation is very naive)
+ - Add fullscreen windows
- - Add maximised windows (the current implementation is also naive)
+ - Add maximised windows
  - Make new windows launch on the center of the focused monitor
  - Make draging a popup drag the parent
  - Support changing keymaps in the config.h